cwendorf/Sourcebook/JASP/data-analysis/onesample.md

 ### Selecting the Analysis

-1. First, load the data file that you previously created (described elsewhere).
-Be sure that the data file looks as you intended.
+1. First, enter the data (described elsewhere).

-2. Select the "T-Tests → One Sample T-Test" option.
+2. In the "Analyses" section of the menu, select the "T-Tests → One Sample T-Test" option.

 <p align="center"><kbd><img src="onesample1.png"></kbd></p>